 The villa has a couple of tiers, so you need to use elevators to move between floors.
 In a higher part of the building you’ll find bedrooms of the President and his daughter.
-But more interesting than bedrooms and definitely their bathrooms because plenty of its facilities are made of… GOLD !!!
-Showers, taps, handles or even toilet brushes are made of solid gold.
+But more interesting than bedrooms are definitely their bathrooms because plenty of its facilities are made of… GOLD !!!
+There are golden showers, taps, handles or even toilet brushes.
 It’s surreal but unfortunately true.
 It’s probably the most shocking proof of unbelievably high corruptness performed by Ukrainian authorities…

 On higher floors there are also spacious balconies with a wonderful view over gardens and Dnieper.